 Zoos profess to practice conservation, in other words, the preservation of various species, claiming that without their efforts, certain species would become extinct.
 However, if they were truly concerned with the preservation of species, they would instead work to preserve animals’ natural habitat.
 For it is in fact humans who are eroding the natural habitat of numerous species through pollution, rangeland degradation, topsoil erosion, crop and groundwater contamination, and other harmful processes.

 Moreover, while zoos generally claim to take in only the neediest of animals, most of the animals in zoos are not endangered, orphaned, or injured at all.
 A great many are captured from the wild.
-Those that are in breeding programs seemed destined for a life in captivity, for they are accustomed to an artificial environment where food, shelter, and protection from predators are provided for them.
+Those that are in breeding programs seemed destined for a life in captivity, for they are accustomed to an artificial environment where d, shelter, and protection from predators are provided for them.
 Natural conditions such as climate, habitat, and feeding cannot be properly recreated, and zoos lack sufficient space to reproduce a natural environment, provide a normal social equilibrium of the species, or maintain a healthy gene pool ordered by natural selection.
 Zoos thus compromise captive animals’ chances of successful introduction into the wild.
 Additionally, there may be no wilderness left for zoo-bred animals, as humans are destroying their natural habitat at such an alarming rate.
 The only way to realistically stop extinction is to preserve the world’s habitat and ecosystems.

 While a number of zoos make an effort to provide some sort of education, they mostly teach people how animals react in captive situations.
 Patrons are unable to witness how multifaceted the lives of animals truly are.
 Instead, zoo-goers observe animals’ reactions to boredom, depression, and stress.